brianach/wells/README.md

 ## Map Interaction

 The map, with its markers indicating the locations of the wells, is really the main event in this application.
 The map itself uses [mapbox gl](https://www.mapbox.com/) and there are explanatory [notes](#notes) at the end of this document detailing how it the python and javascript all ties together.

-The marker popup works the exact same on all devices and consists of two main elements.
+The marker popup works in the same way on all devices and consists of three elements, Popup Title, Excerpt and a Google Maps Link to the loction.

-### Popup Title

-The popup title is an active link when there a related content record in the database and a plain heading when there is not.
+The popup title is becomes an active link when there a related content record in the database or a plain heading when there is not.
 You can see the link to the post content appear in the bottom right of the screen in the Popup Title screenshot.
-By clicking on the <span style="color: rgb(168, 109, 0);"> *'open location in google maps'* </span> button, a new google maps page opens with the location set as a destination allowing the user to click on the *'Directions'* link to navigate to the lcoation.
+By clicking on the <span style="color: rgb(168, 109, 0);">*'open location in google maps'*</span> button, a new google maps page opens with the location set as a destination allowing the user to click on the *'Directions'* link to navigate to the lcoation.

 <details>
 <summary>Popup Title</summary>